stadub/PowershellScripts/README.md

 # Powershell Scripts

-### Uninstall - Uninstall installed Application from system
+### DownloadGithub - Download github repo and execute repo script
 ---------------------

 Allow to download git repo from github unpack it and start config script in one click: